Master of Science in Management Studies

 - Take the GMAT or GRE and submit your score to MSU.
+The GMAT submission code for the MS in Management Studies is QH0-5P-53, (note that is “QH[zero]”).
+The GRE submission code is 1465.
 The GMAT/GRE requirement is waived for MSU graduates with a cumulative GPA of 3.25 or higher.

-- English competency test scores are required with the following minimum scores: TOEFL – 250 on computer version and 100 on the Internet-Based Test and a 7 on the IELTS.
+- English competency test scores also are required for international applicants with the following minimum scores: TOEFL – 250 on computer version and 100 on the Internet-Based Test and a 7 on the IELTS.
 English competency test takers should use the Michigan State University Code 1465.
 Waivers may ONLY be considered for students that have graduated from MSU with a bachelor’s degree.